Jeffrey A. Rosen: Deputy Attorney General

 On February 19, 2019, President Donald Trump announced his intention to nominate Rosen for the position of United States Deputy Attorney General, succeeding Rod Rosenstein upon his departure from the Department of Justice.
 Numerous organizations and individuals submitted letters of support for his nomination, including police and sheriff organizations, state attorneys general, former DOJ officials, and a former Inspector General.

 Senator Rob Portman introduced and endorsed Rosen at his Senate hearing, and Rosen was confirmed by the U.S. Senate on May 16 by a vote of 52–45.
 In private law practice, Rosen had handled high-stakes litigation in courts all across the country, and 19 of the 37 previous deputy attorneys general had been civil lawyers and not prosecutors, but some in the Senate claimed that his nomination to become the second-highest law enforcement official was unusual, as Rosen had no previous prosecutorial experience.
 Attorney General William Barr had urged Trump to choose Rosen as his deputy.
 Rosen was sworn in on May 22, 2019.

 The Wall Street Journal described Rosen as having "kept a relatively low profile both within the department and in public."
 PBS reported him as being described as "someone who would 'put his head down and get the job done without seeking the spotlight'.”

 Rosen guided initiatives, including an antitrust review of online technology platforms, criminal and civil opioids enforcement and legislation, counter-UAS measures to facilitate the safe use of drones, redress of pandemic-related fraud, and reform of regulatory and administrative law, among others.
-He also oversaw efforts to address investigations and prosecutions of overseas cyber hackers and foreign trade secret theft, and to address hate crimes, including those involving anti-semitism.
+He also oversaw efforts to address investigations and prosecutions of overseas cyber hackers and foreign trade secret theft, and to address hate crimes, including those involving antisemitism.